 The current summer was extremely hot, leading to a large number of forest and peat fires, including in the Moscow region.
 Smog and fumes affected the market town real estate near Moscow, but not so radical as it might seem at first glance.

-Related article: Buyers of suburban real estate have become stricterThe fact that the most-critical situation with the fire has developed to the east and south-east of Moscow region, with a sufficiently large distance from the capital - 70-100 km from Moscow.
+Related article: How not to miss with the purchase of giving?The fact that the most-critical situation with the fire has developed to the east and south-east of Moscow region, with a sufficiently large distance from the capital - 70-100 km from Moscow.
 And at that distance, the more so for not historically prestigious areas, cottage villages simply do not, so the demand for land there fell slightly.
 But there are plots, but they are not expensive and are adapted to the vast majority of seasonal residence.

 In my opinion, neither this nor the next year people will not buy land on the charred remains - even to the point until the burned areas will not grow at least some greens.
 But these restrictions will be local, since the fires, fortunately, is not touched upon all the settlements of the Moscow region.
 In addition, on the east and south-easterly direction giving mostly get people with a limited budget, so a fire safety is not the main criterion for buying a home.